scyfris/cognitive_rpg/obsidian/Planning/Tasks.md

 * Feedback on things:
 	* Decoupling game difficulty from hint difficulty (allow setting hint level separately from how difficult minigame is)
 	* Problem Solving
-		* If htey remember something wrong, like how to think through their mistakes - like giving clues, constant hint giving -> different levels of hint giving?
+		* If they remember something wrong, like how to think through their mistakes - like giving clues, constant hint giving -> different levels of hint giving?
 	* Reading
 		* Audio option - enable/disable
 		* Reading option enable/disable (ex only audio to listen to messages)